timliunsw/SpaceXDemo/README.md

 * Reset Button is to reset the data set
 * Support dark mode
 * Implemented autolayout
-* Unit tests are provided -> around 70% coverage
+* Unit tests are provided
-* UI tests are provided -> around 83% coverage
+* UI tests are provided